rizumita/deepl_popclip_extension/README.md

-# deepl_popclip_extension
+# DeepL PopClip Extension

-DeepL Translator PopClip Extension
+Extension for translating from PopClip to DeepL Mac app.